omniaelmenshawy/StochasticOptimizationUsingAdam/README.md

-# Project: Evaluating the Performance of the Adam Optimizer and Implementing a DFST Attack
+# Project: Evaluating the Performance of the Adam Optimizer:

 This project is based on the reproduction of the experiments conducted in the papers "Adam: A Method for Stochastic Optimization" (arXiv:1412.6980) and "Deep Feature Space Trojan Attack of Neural Networks by Controlled Detoxification" (arXiv:2012.11212).